 North Carolina is famous for its barbeque, but the Tar Heel State has also been tantalizing new residents with its rock-bottom real estate prices.

 “You can buy a nice home on a sizable lot for far less than you would in many major metro areas,” says Quora commenter Jon Mixon.

 Mixon notes that scenery is another big draw for new residents — at least for most of the year.

 “The shoreline is one of the most beautiful places in the U.S. Living there would be like a dream for many… except during hurricane season.”

-Although it’s home to Graceland, Dollywood and the Grand Ole Opry, Tennessee is more than just a mecca for music fans –– it’s also a great place to move to if you want to hold on to your hard-earned dough.
+Although it’s home to Graceland, Dollywood and the Grand Ole Opry, Tennessee is more than just a mecca for music fans.
+It’s also a great place to move if you love natural beauty and want to hold on to your hard-earned dough.

 “Tax wise, people tend to love Tennessee,” writes lifelong Tennessean Logan Flowers on Quora.
 “There is no income tax.
 Period.
 None.
 Property taxes are also extremely low.”